AniFichadia/Figstract/readme.md

 | variables | `File content`, `Variables` |

 > [!CAUTION]
-> Ensure scopes are set to `Read only` and are refreshed regularly
+> Ensure scopes are set to `Read only` and tokens are refreshed regularly

 Either one auth credential can be generated with all the scopes above, or specific auth credentials can be created for each subcommand.